open-telemetry/semantic-conventions/docs/http/http-metrics.md

 **Status**: [Experimental, partial feature-freeze][DocumentStatus]

 The conventions described in this section are HTTP specific.
-When HTTP operations occur, metric events about those operations will be generated and reported to provide insight into the operations.
-By adding HTTP attributes to metric events it allows for finely tuned filtering.
+When HTTP operations occur, metric events about those operations are generated and reported to provide insight into the operations.
+Adding HTTP attributes to metric events enables finely tuned filtering.

 **Disclaimer:** These are initial HTTP metric instruments and attributes but more may be added in the future.